 As you started reading more financial blogs or books, you’ll probably come across the paying yourself first philosophy quite often.

-I personally first read about it in Rich Dad, Poor Dad and it has been a financial game changer for me over the last few years and can be for you as well.Are you paying yourself first?
+I personally first read about it in Rich Dad, Poor Dad by Robert Kiyosaki and it has been a financial game changer for me over the last few years and it can be for you as well.Are you paying yourself first?
 If you have, how has it been a financial game-changer for you personally?
 Let me know in the comments below!